 'What is a Natural Burial and what type of funeral can I have at a Natural Burial Ground?'
 These are just a few of the questions we have been asked in the past and wanted to help clarify with our blog below.
-If you have a question we haven't answered just let us know in the comments.
+If you have a question we haven't answered please let us know in the comments or get in touch.

 We recently came across a blog post on www.theconversation.com, posted by Robert John Young, Professor of Wildlife Conservation at Salford University.